Power and controls

 Both in-person and absentee ballots must be printed on “security paper” that includes features that can be used to authenticate it.

 But ballot scanners won’t be able to detect whether ballots are printed on security paper, meaning it will require human inspection to find a potentially fraudulent ballot.
+Infrared scanning equipment can be used to verify ballots if needed.
 Election officials haven’t found counterfeit ballots in the presidential election.

-The security paper is estimated to cost about 25 cents per ballot, roughly double the cost of a regular paper ballot.
-That would amount to a total cost of about $1.25 million for an election like November’s, with 5 million voters.
+The security paper is estimated to cost about 29 cents per ballot, more than double the cost of a ballot printed by a voting machine.

 Digital images of paper ballots are now public records